Warwickshire

 Visit grant-aided places near you

-A ten-sided sandstone toll house, erected in 1814, features private office space on the ground and first floors, while the lower ground floor serves...
+This ten-sided sandstone toll house, constructed in 1814, features private office space on the ground and first floors, while the lower ground floor...

 Discover more